tkell/plant-a-tree/_posts/2020-04-29-a-story-about-planting-trees.md

 ---
 layout: post
-title: "A Featureed Story about planting trees"
+title: "A Featured Story about planting trees"
 author: "Julia and Ian"
-categories: documentation
+categories: stories
-tags: [story]
-image: tree-1.jpg
+image: tree-3.jpg
 ---

-This is a story about planting trees!
+This is a story about planting trees for Julia and Ian's wedding!

 ## Trees